WHAT IS THE DIFFERENCE BETWEEN NICAD, NIMH AND LITHIUM ION BATTERIES?

 To track your order, please sign into your account at the top of our web page.
 By entering your e-mail address and password you can obtain up to date tracking information available on your order.
 If your shipped order does not show tracking information, or tracking information is stagnant please contact our Customer Service Department for assistance at 661-775-2020 or email us at firstname.lastname@example.org.

 No, we are currently not able to ship to international addresses.

 For a complete disclaimer of our Return Policy, please click the RETURNS link at the bottom of out web page.

 To return a product at AtBatt.com, you'll need to request a Return Merchandise Authorization (RMA) number.
 NO returns of any type will be accepted without an RMA.
 Anything returned without notification will be refused and returned to sender.

 You may request an RMA number by emailing us at email@example.com; a response will be sent within 24-48 business hours.
 If immediate assistance is needed, please contact our Returns Department at 661-775-2020.

 WHAT TYPE OF SHIPPING METHODS ARE AVAILABLE?

 We offer ground and express air services by the following carriers:

-FedEx Overnight, 2 Day, and 3 Day
+FedEx Overnight, 2 Day, and 3 Day (where available)